 Check out La Tasha De Los Hermanos En Ruta for mote sucio in the city.
 All of the restaurants near the “hip” area of town cater to tourists and the more elite Ecuadorian.
 This little restaurant is more authentic and is significantly cheaper than nearby restaurants.

-No trip to the city is complete without hitting at least one of the local bars.
+End your one day in Cuenca Ecuador with a bar hop through the old town.
 Our first stop on our tour of Cuenca’s bars was La Compania.
 A local craft brewery serving up their own beers as well as other local brews.
 We found the beer to be average and the staff rude.
 Suffice to say, we stayed for only one beer before making our way to another local haunt.

 Our next stop was La Cigale.
 Don’t be deterred by the fact that this place is a hostel bar.
 And do not think of a traditional bar.
 The atmosphere is more akin to a restaurant with only tables available for seating and no true bar.
 But both locals and tourists sat around the tables throughout capitalizing on the beer and cocktail specials.
 This spot caters more to the budget friendly traveler offering a solid happy hour running between 16:00 and 20:00 each day.